mosip/documentation/docs/Automated-Biometric-Identification-System-ABIS.md

 ![MOSIP ABIS Middleware](_images/arch_diagrams/MOSIP_ABIS_middleware.png)

 ## MOSIP-ABIS interface
 MOSIP interacts with ABIS only via message queues.
 JSON format is used for all control messages.
 Biometrics data is exchanged as per formats defined in [MDS Specification](MOSIP-Device-Service-Specification.md).
-The biometric data is wrapped in [CBEFF XML](CBEFF-XML.md).
+The biometric data is wrapped in [CBEFF XML](CBEFF-XML.md) and sent to ABIS.

 ABIS must support the following types of biometric images
 * Unsegmented fingerprint images (4-4-2), (4-1-4-1) and (2-2-2-2-2)